PERSONAL FINANCE | august 12, 2024

 States typically dictate a formula for child support payments, which are designed to ensure that minors are provided for by both parents until they reach age 18.
 Child support payments are neither taxable for the recipient nor tax‑deductible for the payor.

 If applicable, it’s prudent to plan now for college expenses by including details in the divorce settlement about how much each parent will contribute toward their kids’ educational expenses now and in the future.
-Accounts such as 529 plans can assist parents in accumulating funds ear-marked for education on a tax-advantaged basis.
-Since 529 plans cannot have more than one custodial owner, divorcing parents often opt to each establish a separate 529 account per child, both to benefit from any applicable state tax deductions for future contributions to their respective plans and to simplify the tracking of each spouse’s agreed-upon share of future education costs.
+Accounts such as 529 plans aid can assist parents in accumulating funds earmarked for education on a tax‑advantaged basis.
+In the case of divorce, your divorce settlement agreement can outline how ownership (custodial control) of existing 529 assets should be divided.

 Real Estate